Software Requirements Specification – Why does your startup need it? How to make it right?

 Simultaneously, it provides necessary information for the developers, quality assurance team, and management.

-Usually, the specifications are divided on 2 types – functional and technical specifications.
+Usually, the specifications are divided into 2 types – functional and technical specifications.
 Let’s see what the differences are.

 Functional Specifications